bansan85/cmake-library/README.md

 # cmake-library

-Template of CMake files to build a static or shared library under Windows and Linux
+Template of CMake files to build a static or shared library under Windows and Linux.

+CMake is used with the latest features:

+  - `TARGET_RUNTIME_DLLS` lists all dynamic libraries (Windows only) dependencies of an executable.
+These DLL will be copy in the same path than the executable.
+Needs CMake 3.21.
+  - `FILE_SET HEADER` to install header like `PUBLIC_HEADERS`.
+But this new feature keeps tree path.
+The old solution is to `install DIRECTORY include/` but guidelines recommand to use explicit file and avoid wildcard.
+Needs CMake 3.23.

+If you can't use latest CMake, you may have a look at [cxx-static-shared-example](https://github.com/friendlyanon/cxx-static-shared-example).
+It's another example with a branch for CMake 3.8 and CMake 3.12.

 ## Use cases